 IEEE Publishing makes the exchange of technical knowledge possible with integrity, accuracy, the highest quality, and the greatest impact.
 PELS seeks to publish the highest quality scientific and educational materials in the areas within its scope.
 The Society covers the globe to bring comprehensive coverage and breaking news on emerging trends, mature and cutting-edge technologies, research breakthroughs, and so much more.
 PELS seeks to publish these materials in the most timely fashion possible, with wide and rapid dissemination to its members and the public at large.

-The internationally subscribed monthly journal, IEEE Transactions on Power Electronics covers fundamental technologies used in the control and conversion of electric power.
-Topics include control in power electronics, discrete and integrated semiconductors, EMI/EMC, high power converters, reliability and diagnostics, lighting applications, low power converters, passive components and materials, power electronics in drives, power quality and utility applications, renewable energy, wireless power transferring.
-This archival journal is the premier place to publish your latest research for the power electronic community.
-For submission please click here.
+The IEEE Transactions on Power Electronics (TPEL) is an internationally subscribed monthly journal that covers fundamental technologies used in the control and conversion of electric power.
+Topics include control in power electronics, discrete and integrated semiconductors, EMI/EMC, high power converters, lighting applications, low power converters, passive components and materials, power electronics in drives, power quality and utility applications, reliability and diagnostics, renewable energy, and wireless power transfer.
+This archival journal is the premier place to publish the latest research for the power electronics community.

 The IEEE Transactions on Power Electronics - Letters (Letters) publication encourages papers addressing pioneering ideas and formative concepts in power electronics as well as important new and timely results and concepts.
 Letters are focused on shorter papers that are published more rapidly than TPEL and a particular emphasis is placed on contributions with high value for rapid publication.
 Oftentimes PELS's Letters give the fastest review times of all publications.